topesoul/shiftwise/README.md

 </div>

 - **Analytics:**
-  - Visual representations of shift activities, attendance rates, and employee performance metrics.
+  - Visual representations of shift activities, attendance rates, and employee performance metrics I designed to provide actionable insights.

 - **Export Options:**
-  - Generate reports in CSV for offline analysis and record-keeping.
+  - Custom-built functionality to generate reports in CSV for offline analysis and record-keeping.

 ### Subscriptions